 Washing Food Before Consuming

 Even though many foods contain harmful substances inside, it’s possible to clean at least those pesticides that are on the skin of a fruit or a vegetable.
-Wash them thoroughly before consuming, but don’t use much detergents, as they will only contribute to your poisoning.
-There are special fruit and vegetable cleansers you can use for this purpose, washing foods with a soft brush and rinsing with warm water.
-Read about other ways to keep food clean and safe here.
+Wash them thoroughly before consuming, but don’t use many detergents, as they will only contribute to your poisoning.
+There are special fruit and vegetable cleaners you can use for this purpose, washing foods with a soft brush and rinsing with warm water.

 To Sum Up